AdamKopf/gmail-filterere/README.md

 ### Using OpenAI

 While using local LLMs can offer many advantages, it's important to note that performance and reliability may vary compared to using OpenAI's APIs.
-We have included some `fixJSON` work in the clearmail codebase to address potential inconsistencies with model outputs, but local models can still be somewhat unreliable.
+We have included some `fixJSON` work in the filterere codebase to address potential inconsistencies with model outputs, but local models can still be somewhat unreliable.
 If you encounter issues, consider using OpenAI but keep in mind you are sending your emails to their AI and you need to be comfortable with that level of not-privacy.

 For best performance, we recommend using OpenAI's `gpt-4.5-turbo-0125` model, which offers a good balance between speed, accuracy, and cost.
 The `gpt-3.5-turbo` model also provides reasonably good performance but may not match the latest advancements found in newer models.